 Arizona Department of Agriculture

-Regulates and supports Arizona agriculture in order to encourage farming, ranching, and agribusiness while protecting consumers and natural resources.
-The Department of Agriculture is an executive agency headed by an appointed director.
+The Department regulates and supports Arizona agriculture in order to encourage farming, ranching, and agribusiness while protecting consumers and natural resources.
+The Department is an executive agency headed by an appointed director.
 A.R.S. § 3-102 establishes six divisions: Animal Services Division, Plant Services Division, Environmental Services Division, Weights and Measures Services Division, the Pest Management Division, and the Citrus, Fruit and Vegetable Division.

 The Animal Services Division is responsible for milk, dairy, livestock and aquaculture regulation, the state veterinarian, meat, poultry and egg inspection and the administrative functions authorized or contracted pursuant to law for the Arizona Beef Council.